elibroftw/blog.elijahlopez.ca/content/posts/university/bu-430-financial-markets-and-securities-trading.md

 After the deal was proposed, TCI and Atticus bought heavily to own 12% of the company.
 "Stock was undervalued, poor corporate governance."
 Ironic since Deutsche Börse was ranked second among all DAX on the 2005 survey of governance practices.

-TCI wanted a shareholder vote, but Seufert insisted that German corporate law did not dictate that the takeovers needed a shareholder meeting.
+TCI wanted a shareholder vote, but Seifert insisted that German corporate law did not dictate that the takeovers needed a shareholder meeting.
 Only a change in corporation’s articles of association would require a shareholder meeting, or vastly different business acquisition.
 Also the maximum price would have to be shared.
 The fund wanted Deutsche Börse to buyback shares and return money to shareholders.
 Deutsche Börse was the only AA- company in Germany even after the share buy-back was announced.

 By February 2005, Deutsche Börse price went up by 27% and executives were hoping the hedge funds would have sold but TCI began garnering support from Fidelity (10%) and Merrill Lynch (3-4%) and increased their own stake to 7.9%.